-To be eligible for the Birthright Armenia Travel Fellowship, the applicant must meet all of the following additional criteria:
+To be eligible for the Birthright Armenia travel reimbursement, the applicant must meet all of the following additional criteria:

-9-14 weeks for a 50% travel fellowship: Participants who complete 9-14 weeks of volunteer service in Armenia will be reimbursed 50% of the agreed travel cost.
+9-14 weeks for a 50% travel reimbursement: Participants who complete 9-14 weeks of volunteer service in Armenia will be reimbursed 50% of the agreed travel cost.

-14+ week minimum for a 100% travel fellowship: Participants who complete 14+ weeks of volunteer service in Armenia will be reimbursed 100% of the agreed travel cost.
+14+ week minimum for a 100% travel reimbursement: Participants who complete 14+ weeks of volunteer service in Armenia will be reimbursed 100% of the agreed travel cost.

 18+ week participants get a monthly stipend: The monthly stipend of 60,000 AMD is paid on a monthly basis once a participant has completed 18 weeks of service.
 The stipend is payable for up to a maximum of one year from the start of volunteerism.

 Birthright Lite: Participants who are 25 and older, have a full-time job can volunteer for 4 weeks.
-These participants are not eligible for the Birthright Armenia Travel Fellowship.
+These participants are not eligible for the Birthright Armenia Travel reimbursement.

-One-time participation per person: There is only one-time participation per person, with or without a travel fellowship.
+One-time participation per person: There is only one-time participation per person, with or without a travel reimbursement.
 Repeat participation is not allowed.